Celebrating the Good Life: Two Wheels and Environmental Sustainability

 Pedal The Plains has teamed up with ZeroHero and a host of green sponsors to make an even bigger impact in the cycling world.
 With the Tread Lightly initiatives, Pedal The Plains has pledged to reduce waste by 75 percent through compost and recycling, promoting compostable vendor products and to offset travel with carbon-saving programs.

-In addition to the environment sustainability efforts, our social commitment will foster a positive legacy in the host communities through outreach programs and community grants to a variety of non-profits.
-In 2013 we are celebrating the triple bottom line: healthy communities, healthy people and a healthy, vibrant environment.
+In addition to the environment sustainability efforts, our social commitment will foster a positive legacy in the host communities through outreach programs and community grants to a variety of nonprofits.
+In 2016 we are celebrating the triple bottom line: healthy communities, healthy people and a healthy, vibrant environment.

 Teaming up with ZeroHero, cyclists may expect the following: